mcgeever1/mcgeever1.github.io/_projects/1-project.md

 ---
-layout: project
+layout: page
-title: Mock Program Proposal: Agricultural Micro-loans in Sub-Sahara Africa
+title: Micro-loans in SSA
 description: Microloans and local intermediaries as a pathway to technology adoption and productivity growth
-img:
+img: assets/img/3.jpg
-# importance: 3
+importance: 2
 category: developmental
+giscus_comments: false
 ---

 ## I. Why This Problem is Important

 As food production, raw resources, and biofuel, agriculture supports much of world around us, sustained productivity growth is necessary to meet rising global demand.
 Over the past six decades, world agricultural output has increased at an annual rate of 2.3%, while input use has only grown 1.2% (USDA).
 This comes with the increase of productivity in the sector, spearheaded by the adoption of modern farming techniques, represented by a 1.1% increase in total factor productivity.
 Globally, continued gains in TFP have kept us above our break-even point, and has continued to do so with the implementation of modern farming techniques in less developed regions.